cloudfoundry-community-attic/bosh-solo/README.md

 Compilation of packages is only performed once.
 Compilation errors of packages and template rendering errors in jobs do not affect the running system.

 This is a tool to iteratively develop and test a BOSH release in a local or remote VM, without needing to use a running BOSH system.
+It also allows you to see all the steps - package compilation, template rendering, and monit running jobs - all in the same VM.

 ## Overview